bogdanf555/WordlyStreamingSearch/README.md

 Example ---  the movie TÁR has this special unicode in the middle that should appear in the search.<br>
 Use quotes for more than 1 word titles.
 <br><br>
-Results will be visible at the end in this file:
+Results will be visible at the end in a json file named after the title of the movie, inside a results directory:

+Example
 ```
-results.json
+results/2001_A_Space_Odyssey.json
 ```

 ## Enjoy!